 Surprisingly, many designers don't think this can be included in their contract but it absolutely can.

-Late files and feedback are one of the biggest problems all graphic designers struggle with.
+Late files and feedback are one of the biggest problems graphic designers struggle with.
 The first step to stopping the problem is being specific in your contract about what will happen if your client keeps delaying the project.

 02. Getting paid on time